 Afterlives background

-Monitor AI agents
+Monitor AI systems

 where mistakes matter